handlll-standard/meta/readme.md

-# MoonRating Meta Standards Repository
+# Moonrating Meta Standards Repository

 This repository is for building and maintaining Moonrating global meta standards.